-We’ve got a Facebook page set up for this year’s freshers, and you can find it here.
+We’ve got a Facebook page set up for this years freshers which you can find here (ok, we haven’t got round to it yet but it will be here soon).
 Your lovely Freps (First Year Reps) will be available there to answer questions, or just to chat — we don’t bite, so come along and say hi!

 Speaking of Freps, if you don’t have Facebook or you want to ask a question directly, you’re very welcome to email them directly.
 If they’re not in a position to answer your question they’ll be very glad to redirect you towards somebody who can.
 Their email addresses are below:

 There are also some other useful contacts on the aptly named Useful Contacts page which may be of help.

 Every Fresher is given a college parent — a second year (usually) who will be available to answer questions, help you settle in, and be a friendly face who knows their way around the place already.